If data is the lifeblood of enterprises, then poor data is the illness that costs enterprises, on average, $15 million every year.

 Data observability can help data teams monitor workloads as well as identify constrained and spare resources.
 AI-driven data observability features can also predict future capacity requirements based on available capacity, buffer, and expected growth in workload.

 These aren’t futuristic, theoretical predictions.
-Today, all types of enterprises already use a multidimensional data observability solution like Acceldata.
+Today, all types of enterprises already use a multi-layered data observability solution like Acceldata.
 As a result, they’re able to clock higher turnovers and reduce infrastructure costs — amounting to over a 1,000x return on their data observability investment.

 PhonePe, a Walmart subsidiary, uses Acceldata to scale its data infrastructure by 2,000% and save over $5M every year.